KristijanBoshev/Travelling-Salesman-Problem/README.md

 - Numpy

 ## Usage
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine: `git clone https://github.com/KristijanBoshev/Travelling-Salesman-Problem.git`
-2. Install the required dependencies using pip: ``` pip install numpy ```
+2. If necessary, Install the required dependencies using pip: ``` pip install numpy ```
 3. Run the `tsp_aco.py` script